The Complete Guide to Butt Plugs

 But where butt plugs shine is how they feel when plugged in.

-A butt plug can stay in during other play; whether you’re penetrating while getting your prostate massaged, or enjoying some rimming whilst getting penetrated yourself, or even if you’re going solo, the added stimulation that a butt plug brings will help to maximize your orgasms.
+A butt plug can stay in during other play.
+Whether you’re penetrating while getting your prostate massaged, or enjoying some rimming while getting penetrated yourself, or even if you’re going solo, the added stimulation that a butt plug brings will help to maximize your orgasms.

 How To Use a Butt Plug